 - Engage students in a manner that reflects cultural awareness, competence, and facilitates meaningful and relevant learning, building upon students’ experiences and understandings.

 - Involve students during the workshop in ways that reflect the Common Core State Standards, e.g., inquiry-based questions, active engagement, creative thinking, and experiential learning.

 - Modify/differentiate the workshop based on the needs and experiences of the SHARP students.

 - Facilitate learning for one hour utilizing the SHARP program materials.
-Images, artifacts, and arts integration projects will also be used to reinforce the SHARP curricular concepts.
-Preparation for and clean up after the workshop is expected.
+Images, artifacts, arts integration projects, and computer-based lessons will also be used to reinforce the SHARP curricular concepts.

 - Attend paid professional development opportunities provided by SHARP Literacy, incorporating teaching practices learned into work with students.

-- Facilitate student reflections and return them to SHARP Literacy in a timely manner for pilot schools that are assigned to you.
+- Facilitate student reflections and return them to SHARP Literacy in a timely manner.

-- An earned Bachelor’s or Master’s degree in education, the arts, or related fields, or three or more years of successful experience teaching and/or working in an urban school setting with diverse students.
+- An earned Bachelor’s degree in education, computer science, technology, the arts, related fields, or three or more years of successful experience teaching and/or working in an urban school setting with diverse students.

 - Proficiency using PowerPoint, Microsoft Word, and e-mail.

 - Must have technology, critical thinking and troubleshooting skills.